derollins/playNano/docs/gui.rst

   - Uncheck **Show Timestamp** to remove timestamps from the exported GIF.
   - Uncheck **Show Scale Bar** (or set ``--scale-bar-nm`` to ``0``) to remove the scale bar.
 - Choose **Save Raw** or **Save Processed** in the GIF export panel to pick the data source.
+  - The *RAW* label that appears in the viewer when raw data is selected is not included in the GIF.
 - Use the histogram or spinboxes to set the precise z-range that will be used in the GIF.

 Troubleshooting & tips